Meet the Bishops

 CANA Bishop (Retired)

-Bishop Julian Dobbs and Brenda his wife, and their three children are natives of New Zealand and have resided in the US since 2006.
+Bishop Julian Dobbs, his wife Brenda, and their three children are natives of New Zealand and have resided in Virginia since 2006.
 He was ordained in 1991 and went on to plant three congregations and served as the rector of the fastest growing congregation in New Zealand.
-Amongst his public outreach ministries, he hosted a weekly 60-minute television program.
+Amongst his public outreach ministries in that country, he hosted a weekly 60-minute television program.

 Amos A. Fagbamiye